vargen2/Addon/README.md

 - Added AddonData for almost all addons
 - Bit snappier context menu on main page
-- Can sort based on dates on browse page
+- Can sort on browse page
 - Correct dates on browse page
 - Better sorting of addons on main page.
 Based on status and folder name.